jina-ai/examples/faiss-search/README.md

 </tr>
 </table>

 In this Flow, the `faiss_indexer` is the one that will do the nearest neighbours search from the given chunk (in this case, since every document has one chunk they are the same).
-Later, the `MinRanker` ranks the chunks by minimum score value from all the chunks retrieved from the `faiss_indexer`, Later, `doc_indexer` retrieves the actual document value from the Document Id.
+Additionally, it will return the top_k most similiar documents in order of similiarity.
+Later, `doc_indexer` retrieves the actual document value from the Document Id.

 ## Run the Flows